The UV Alert is based statistically upon a locale's daily climatological mean UV Index and its historical

 the UV Index must be "High" or 6 and above.
 If the UV Index is greater than the locale's climatological mean plus

-one standard deviation it is considered to be 'above normal'.
+one half standard deviation it is considered to be 'above normal'.
 If the UV Index is greater than the locale's climatological mean plus

-TWO standard deviations it is considered to be 'well above normal' and placed within the UV Alert region.
+one standard deviations it is considered to be 'well above normal' and placed within the UV Alert region.

 Click on the EPA logo to obtain additional